Advertisement

-Makary doesn’t appear to have a history of actively opposing vaping and THR, but apparently made some negative comments about vaping around the time of the 2019 “EVALI” lung injury outbreak.
+Makary doesn’t appear to have a history of actively opposing vaping and THR, but may have made some negative comments about vaping around the time of the 2019 “EVALI” lung injury outbreak

 Makary is respected for surgical innovations, according to Reuters, and is also an author.
 He has written and spoken on a range of medical topics, including overtreatment in the U.S. medical system, overuse of antibiotics, and medical education reform.
 He was a critic of COVID-19 vaccine and mask mandates, and has acted as an adviser to conservative think tank the Paragon Health Institute.